zolboo1024/Calculator/README.md

 # github-issues-activity-F18

-Repository for a hands-On activity that walks though a typical git workflow for a H/FOSS project.
+This is a repository for a hands-On activity that walks though a typical git workflow for a H/FOSS project.

-Information for instructors can be found in the [Instructor.md](Instructor.md) file.
+*Information for instructors can be found in the [Instructor.md](Instructor.md) file.

-The activity itself for students can be found in the [Students.md](Students.md) file.
+*The activity itself for students can be found in the [Students.md](Students.md) file.

+---

 All materials contained in this repository are licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/) license. ![Creative Commons License](https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png)